ericsmacedo/dotfiles/README.md

 ### 3. Python Environment Setup

 - Creates a virtual environment using `uv venv`.
-- Installs any dependencies from `requirements.txt`.
+- Installs any dependencies from the uv lock file.
 - Ensures your `.pythonrc.py` is loaded via `PYTHONSTARTUP`.

 ---